📅 Operations Use Case

 Completion Tracking & Compliance

 Every PM work order closure records: completion date and time, technician name, time spent, work performed, parts and materials used, and any compliance checklist items completed.
-The system tracks PM completion rates and highlights overdue tasks in a dedicated compliance dashboard.
-Facilities managers can instantly see which assets have overdue PM and take corrective action before a failure occurs.
+Standard reports cover PM completion and overdue items so facilities managers can see which assets have overdue PM and take corrective action before a failure occurs.
+A dedicated overdue-PM compliance dashboard with completion-rate trends over time is on the roadmap.

 📎